jenkins-x/jx-docs/content/en/docs/concepts/jenkins-x-pipelines.md

 ## Using a quickstart

-Once your cluster is started you can create a new quickstart, we've been using the NodeJS one reliably.
+Once your cluster is started you can create a new quickstart.

 ```sh
 jx create quickstart